Monday, April 12, 2010

 PROKARYOTE VS EUKARYOTE

-are membrane bound structures found inside eukaryote cells.
+Organelles are membrane bound structures found inside eukaryotic cells.
 (Little organs inside the cell)

 THE NUCLEUS